 Myth about the Almond skin

-Should you discard the skin for better badam health benefits?
+Should you discard the skin for better benefits?

 Many believe that after soaking, the skin of the almonds needs to be peeled and only the kernel needs to be eaten.

-Almond skin contains good amounts of polyphenols that are antioxidants and may play role in reducing the chronic inflammatory diseases.
+Almond skin contains good amounts of polyphenols that are antioxidants and may play a role in reducing chronic inflammatory diseases.